 An organization recently contacted me regarding its virtual desktop infrastructure deployment because the consulting firm it had hired to design and implement a virtual desktop environment had failed to develop a VDI backup strategy.
+The organization had no way to protect its virtual desktops against disaster.

 Every commercial virtual desktop infrastructure (VDI) product works differently, and backup requirements vary considerably, so there isn't one easy answer on what needs to be backed up.
 That said, you should concentrate on two areas when it comes to VDI backup: the virtual desktops and the infrastructure.